pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 - Oddish: Thrash
 - Bellsprout: HA (if Thrash ends)
 	- Swap and swap back if you can't hit yourself
+	- HA + TB Oddish is generally better than swapping if you can take Absorb

 Bug Catcher (at 16-19 HP: TB x2 and BB x2):
 - Caterpie: TB (or BB if it kills)